 If you or someone you know is the victim of a sexual assault, report it immediately to the police.
 Except in cases involving domestic violence offenses, reporting the incident to the police does not mean that charges will be pressed, but it will be easier if you decide to do so later.
 Resources are available to help you on and off campus.
 Trained staff members assist victims in coping with the aftermath of assaults and in exploring available options confidentially.
 You are encouraged to tell someone and to seek help.

-Students, staff and faculty members and other users of university services who have a concern or complaint regarding sexual harassment may also contact either the Director of Human Resources at UW Tacoma, the Ombudsman at 253-692-4476 or the University Complaint Investigation and Resolution Office at 206-616-2028.
+Students, staff and faculty members and other users of university services who have a concern or complaint regarding sexual harassment may also contact either the Director of Human Resources at UW Tacoma, the Office of the Ombud at 253-692-4476 or the University Complaint Investigation and Resolution Office at 206-616-2028.
 Personnel in these offices provide assistance in resolving concerns and complaints.
 Also, UW Tacoma staff may contact the director of Human Resources at UW Tacoma about sexual harassment concerns.

 University of Washington Tacoma Missing Student Policy and Procedure